zahraabashir/zahraabashir.github.io/_pages/about.md

 I'm currently a Research Intern at UBC (University of British Columbia) affiliated with Vector Institute, technically started my PhD research with [Dr. Kelsey Allen](https://k-r-allen.github.io/) @ UBC and [Dr. Tom Silver](https://tomsilver.github.io/) @Princeton.
 Before that, I completed my Master’s in Computer Science at the University of Alberta under the supervision of [Dr. Levi Lelis](https://webdocs.cs.ualberta.ca/~santanad/).
 <!-- I completed a Master’s in Computer Science at the University of Alberta under the supervision of [Levi Lelis](https://webdocs.cs.ualberta.ca/~santanad/).
 Currently, I am a Machine Learning researcher at the University of Alberta and Amii, working under Levi's guidance. -->

-My primary research interest revolves around answering the question: "How can we build systems that learn, reason, and understand the world like humans?"
-I approach this question through the lens of symbolic reasoning and neurosymbolic AI using techniques from reinforcement learning and imitation learning.
+I’m currently working on Programmatic Policies for _Physical Strategy Learning_.
+Broadly, my research asks: how can we build systems that learn, reason, and understand the world like humans?
+I explore this through the lens of symbolic reasoning and neurosymbolic AI, using tools from reinforcement learning and imitation learning.

 You can contact me via zbashir1 AT ualberta DOT ca.